MicrosoftDocs/sdk-api/sdk-api-src/content/newdev/nf-newdev-diuninstalldevice.md

 </table>

 <div class="alert"><b>Note</b>  The return value does not indicate that the removal of all child devnodes has succeeded or failed.
 Starting with Windows Vista, information about the status of the removal of child devnodes  is available in the <i>Setupapi.dev.log</i> file.
-For more information about this file, see <a href="https://www.bing.com/search?q=SetupAPI+Text+Logs">SetupAPI Text Logs</a>.</div>
+For more information about this file, see <a href="devinst.setupapi_text_logs">SetupAPI Text Logs</a>.</div>
 <div> </div>